eatyourpeas/checktick/docs/import.md

 }
 ```

-For complete implementation details and examples, see [Follow-up Questions & Text Entry](/docs/FOLLOWUP_FEATURE_SUMMARY/).
+For complete implementation details and examples, see [Branching Logic & Repeating Questions](/docs/branching-and-repeats/).

 ## Required questions